 It’s really important that you package your items well to keep them safe on their journey.
 If your goods are not packaged sufficiently and become damaged any compensation cover provided on our services will be invalidated.
 The following advice will help ensure your items are well protected and are delivered on time.

 The information below is a shortened version of our company packaging guidelines.
-Our packaging guidelines are available to download in full by clicking on the button below.
+Our packaging guidelines are available to download in full by clicking on the link below.

 Please note: Following selective advice below is not a guarantee your item will be suitably packaged.
 We advise all customers to refer to our full packaging guidelines on the link above for detailed and specific packaging advice.